A person looking at condoms and lubes on their hands. The Travel for Pleasure logo ahead.

 It’s important to get tested and receive the right treatment

-Only certain antibiotics and antiviral medications are effective for specific sexually transmitted diseases.
+Only certain antibiotics and antiviral medications are effective for specific sexually transmitted infections.
 The duration of the course of medication also varies.
 It is important to undergo testing and receive appropriate care if necessary.

 For example, the bacteria causing gonorrhea, or the clap, is resistant to most antibiotics.
 Abroad, there have also been rare occurrences of gonorrhea strains that are resistant to all antibiotics.